Michael M. Sacher: Early life and family

 Michael Sacher was born in Manchester on 17 October 1917, the eldest son of the prominent British Zionist Harry Sacher and his wife Miriam.

 He was educated in Palestine from the age of four when his family moved there and at St Paul's School, London, from 1930 from where he went up to New College, University of Oxford, graduating with a degree in Politics, Philosophy, and Economics.

 He married Audrey Doreen Glucksman, born Johannesburg, South Africa, in Paddington in 1938.
 They had three sons and two daughters.
 Audrey died in 1984 and Sacher married Janice Puddephatt in 1986.

 Career

-Sacher worked for Marks & Spencer from 1938 to 1939 before joining the Royal Army Service Corps where he and saw action during the Second World War in the western desert.
+Sacher worked for Marks & Spencer from 1938 to 1939 before joining the Royal Army Service Corps where he saw action during the Second World War in the western desert.
 He graduated from the Haifa staff college in 1943 with the rank of major.
 He was a liaison officer to General Leclerc and served with the Free French in north Africa and with the Allies in Italy.

 After the war he returned to Marks & Spencer where he held various positions including joint managing director 1971 to 1983, vice-chairman from 1972 to 1982, and joint vice-chairman from 1982 to 1984.
 He was a trustee of the National Gallery from 1982, and a governor of the Hebrew University of Jerusalem.